MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-3/README.md

 2. `school_distance.ipynb`: This notebook calculates the distance between each property and the nearest school.
 It also visualizes the distribution of the distances and stores the processed data in the `data/curated/school_data.csv` file.

-In terms of the **income** external dataset, please navigate to the `scripts` directory and also run the `income.py` script to obtain all of related datasets.
+In terms of the **income** external dataset, please navigate to the `notebook` directory and also run the `income_download.ipynb` to obtain all of related datasets.

 After downloading the data, please navigate to the `notebooks` directory and run the notebooks in the specified order: